MetanoKid/coding-scars/_drafts/tdd-triple-triad-0.md

 ---
 layout: single
-title: "TDD/BDD by example: FFVIII's Triple Triad"
+title: "TDD/BDD by example: the basics"
-excerpt: Let's learn how TDD works by building the logic behind FFVIII's Triple Triad card game
+excerpt: Let's learn the philosophy behind TDD using FFVIII's Triple Triad card game as an example
 author: Meta
-category:
+category: Computer Science
 tags:
   - Videogames development
   - Testing
   - Test-Driven Development
   - Behavior-Driven Development
+series: TDD/BDD by example
 ---

 You know what?
 Testing your software with one command is **awesome**.
 Being able to run a set of tests that can tell you whether you've broken some functionality while you were updating your systems is a great tool.
 The sooner you detect bugs, the better.
 Not to mention the pleasure of seeing all them pass!